MyCoventry will help migrant integration

-The city-wide partnership between Coventry City Council, the Job Shop, St Francis Church of Assisi, ACH (previously known as Ashley Community Housing), Coventry University and Positive Youth Foundation will bridge service gaps, provide mentoring, coaching and holistic interventions to support client progression and integration.
+The city-wide partnership between Coventry City Council, the Job Shop, St Francis Church of Assisi, ACH, Coventry University and Positive Youth Foundation will bridge service gaps, provide mentoring, coaching and holistic interventions to support client progression and integration.

 The scheme will help improve language skills and enable new communities to learn and feel a part of the life of the city as well as boost employment opportunities.